mwjin/younmeet/README.md

 ## Branch management

 - We will work in the ``dev`` branch when implementing features.
 - Avoid pushing features directly into the ``dev`` branch.
-Create features in a separate branch, and submit a pull request.
-(Temporarily Philsik will manage the pull requests.)
+Create features in a separate branch, and submit a pull request
 - We will push the contents of the ``dev`` branch to the ``master`` branch at the end of each sprint.

+## Branch Manager

+- Sprint2: Philsik
+- Sprint3: Taebum
+- Sprint4: Dongsu
+- Sprint5: Minwoo

 ## Repo structure